 Hazardous Materials Operations Level 4-Hour Refresher

-The Hazardous Materials Operations Level 4-Hour Refresher is for all fire departments in the State of Michigan to satisfy the need of annual training for their Operations Level responders.
-The topics covered will better equip emergency responders with their first due on scene decision-making process.
-The course will cover MIOSHA Part 432 1910.120(q)(6)(ii) First responder operations level and 1910.120(q)(8) Refresher training and numerous NFPA 472 and 1072 standards.
+The Hazardous Materials Operations Level 4-Hour Refresher is for all fire departments in the State of Michigan to satisfy the need for annual training for their operations level responders.
+The topics covered will better equip emergency responders with their first due-on-scene decision-making process.
+The course will cover MIOSHA Part 432 1910.120(q)(6)(ii) First Responder Operations Level and 1910.120(q)(8) Refresher training and numerous NFPA 472 and 1072 standards.
 This course will fill gaps between the initial Hazardous Materials Operations certification and the ability to meet the required ongoing training requirements.

 This course can be taught onsite at your department by request.